 CBD acts on the endocannabinoid systems (ECS) of both humans and pets, including dogs and cats.
 The endocannabinoid system is a unique communications system in the brain and body that affects many important functions, including how a pet feels, moves, and reacts.

-When extracted and used in oils, like BATCH CBD Oil Tincture, or other products like chews, CBD can potentially assist with a variety of different conditions including calming, relaxation, and potentially even osteoarthritis pain relief for our pets.
+When extracted and used in oils or other products like chews, CBD can potentially assist with a variety of different conditions including calming, relaxation, and potentially even osteoarthritis pain relief for our pets.

 Differences Between Hemp and Marijuana